2020-2021 Undergraduate & Graduate Catalog

-Parking on the Allendale and Grand Rapids campuses requires a permit, unless opting to pay to park at conveniently located meters or pay stations.
+Parking on the Allendale and Grand Rapids campuses requires a permit, unless opting to park at pay by app spaces on both campuses or conveniently located pay stations on the Allendale campus.
 Annual permits are available for students to purchase online or from Grand Valley Parking Services beginning in July of each year.
+Student daily parking permits are available for purchase at Parking Services throughout the year.
 Temporary permits are also available to visitors at no cost.
 Permits may be obtained from Parking Services on the Allendale Campus at the Service Building or on the Pew Grand Rapids Campus in the L.V.
 Eberhard Center.

 Americans with Disabilities Act (ADA) Parking

 A State of Michigan ADA plate or tag and a GVSU parking permit are required to park on campus in any nonvisitor ADA space.
 In addition to allocating a number of designated ADA parking spaces, Grand Valley has instituted a shuttle service through Disability Support Resources.
 There are designated lots on both the north and south sides of the Allendale Campus to accommodate a "park and ride" service for those needing ADA accommodations.
 For additional information, please visit our website and select the Disability Parking tab or call Disability Support Resources at (616) 331-2490.

 Parking Services strives to provide excellent customer service and communicate changes concerning parking to the Grand Valley community.
 For more information about parking, including hours of operation, please visit our website at gvsu.edu/parking or call (616) 331-PARK (7275).